AndrasKovacs/smalltt/README.md

 operations involving metas are usually linear in the size of the local scope.
-My benchmarking showed that this is not a significant bottleneck in realistic user-written code, and we don't really have machine-generated code (e.g. by tactics) to introduce pathological cases.
+My benchmarking showed that this is not a significant bottleneck in realistic user-written code, and we don't really have machine-generated code (e.g. by tactics) that could introduce pathological cases.

 ### Glued evaluation